zendesk/zendesk_api_client_rb/Readme.md

 OR

 ```
-Zendesk::Playlist.new(client, id)
+ZendeskAPI::Playlist.new(client, id)
 ```

-Playlists are automatically started server-side when created and can then be played using the Zendesk::Playlist#next method.
-Also available is the Zendesk::Playlist#each method which takes a block and will successively get and yield each ticket until the end of the playlist.
+Playlists are automatically started server-side when created and can then be played using the ZendeskAPI::Playlist#next method.
+Also available is the ZendeskAPI::Playlist#each method which takes a block and will successively get and yield each ticket until the end of the playlist.

 ```